-lcon Tool Name Description Presets list Harmony provides a variety of pencil presets and also lets you create and save your own.
-It is a good idea to create and save pencils with precise sizes and parameters when you draw and design for efficiency and consistency.
+lcon Property Description Presets list Harmony provides a few pencil presets and also lets you create and save your own.
+It is a good idea to create and save pencils with precise sizes and parameters when you draw for efficiency and consistency.
 You can export the pencil presets that you have created and import those that others have created.
 This is a good way for you and project collaborators to keep a consistent look for the project.
-New Preset Creates a new preset based on the current brush properties.
-D Delete Preset Deletes the currently selected preset.
-Presets Menu Gives access to more options for managing presets.
-Rename Brush Deletes the currently selected preset.
-Import Brushes Allows you to import brush presets exported from Harmony.
-Export Brushes Allows you to export your brush presets into an .xml file.
-Small Thumbnail Displays presets in a grid of small thumbnails with a preview of their tip.
-Large Thumbnail Displays presets in a grid of big thumbnails, with their name and a preview of their tip.
-Stroke View Displays presets in a list, with their name and a preview of a stroke done with each preset.
-This is the default setting.
+New Brush Preset Creates a new preset based on the current tool properties.
+2 Delete Brush Preset Deletes the currently selected preset.
+Brush Presets Menu Open a menu that contains the following options: New Brush Preset: Creates a new preset based on the current tool properties.
+Delete Brush: Deletes the currently selected preset.
+Rename Brush: Allows you to rename the currently selected preset.
+Import Brushes: Allows you to import brush presets exported from Harmony.
+Export Brushes: Allows you to export your brush presets into an .xml file.

+lcon Property Description Small Thumbnail: Displays presets in a grid of small thumbnails with a preview of their tip.
+Large Thumbnail: Displays presets in a grid of big thumbnails, with their name and a preview of their tip.
+Stroke View: Displays presets in a list, with their name and a preview of a stroke done with each preset.